The maritime industry can be as dangerous as it is rewarding, but employers don’t always have their employees’ best interests at heart.

 As you can see, if you were injured in a Mississippi River tow boat accident, maintenance and cure benefits will be your lifeline.

 Unfortunately, many employers are known to fight against paying injured seamen their deserved maintenance and cure benefits, which brings us to the third step after being injured in a tow boat accident.

 It’s unfortunate that employers don’t always prioritize their employees’ health and wellness.

 However, with a skilled maritime lawyer like George Vourvoulias at the Maritime Injury Law Firm in New Orleans, LA, you’re sure to receive the benefits you deserve.

 Not only can a Jones Act attorney fight for you, but they are also a resource to learn more about your Jones Act and maintenance and cure rights.
 A maritime injury attorney’s job is to put your rights over your employers’ avoidance tactics.

-The Maritime Injury Law Firm: Fighting on behalf of Louisiana offshore workers
+The Maritime Injury Law Firm: Fighting on behalf of Gulf Coast offshore workers

 You may feel like there is nowhere to turn after you’re injured in a tow boat injury.
 Don’t let your employer take advantage of you or withhold your maintenance and cure benefits.
 Contact The Maritime Injury Law Firm in New Orleans as soon as possible for a free, private consultation about your rights.